scriptrdotio/terminal/README.md

 - ws: invokes an endpoint by using websocket connection

 ### How To Use
-- Access the Terminal directly using the tabs in the top right corner of the scriptr.io page
+- Access the Terminal directly using the tabs in the top right corner of the scriptr.io workspace
 - Obtain access / anonymous tokens from scriptr.io Account overlay

 ### Using the Terminal